Why Raw Milk Cheese?

-While the FDA puts raw milk in its highest risk category, cultured milk products and hard cheeses are in its lowest risk category, therefore it allows the sale of raw milk cheeses that are aged a minimum of 60 days at a minimum of 38 degrees Fahrenheit.
-Being in the FDA’s lowest risk category suggests that it is safer than practically every other food you might eat including meat, fish, eggs, poultry, fruits, and vegetables!
-Beyond that, we at Neighborly Farms are diligent in our efforts to provide you with the healthiest, most wholesome products that we possibly can.
-Just as raw milk tastes richer and more delicious that pasteurized, our raw milk cheddar’s taste is particularly delicious and more complex than pasteurized cheddar.
+While the FDA puts raw milk in its highest risk category, cultured milk products and hard cheeses are in its lowest risk category.
+Being in the FDA’s lowest risk category suggests that it is safer than practically every other food you might eat including meat, fish, poultry, eggs, fruits, and vegetables!

 Pasteurization doesn’t eliminate the potential for foodborne pathogens in cheese.
 The real trick is sanitary production and aging practices.
 At Neighborly Farms, we take sanitation and environmental testing seriously!